A Visit In Surrey

 “Well.”
 She smiled.
 “Towards Turkey!”

-And the Chirugai, satisfied, closed its blades and remained still.
+And the Chirugai, satisfied, retracted its blades and went still.
 Its mission, for the moment, was fulfilled.